WASdev/gitbook.voice.gateway.for.watson/selfservice-docker.md

 #### What to do next

 Now you can call the voice gateway from the [SIP client that you configured](#prerequisites).
-Because the voice gateway is configured to run on port 5060 and localhost, you'll need to call this SIP URI: **sip:watson@localhost:5060**  Make sure that the SIP client is running on the same machine where the voice gateway containers are running.
+Because the voice gateway is configured to run on port 5060, you'll need to call this SIP URI: `sip:watson@<IP address of docker engine>:5060`.

 #### Firewall considerations

-To deploy the voice gateway behind a firewall and then connect to that gateway through a SIP trunk or SIP client that is outside your firewall, you must turn on several ports to the Docker engine that is hosting the voice gateway.
+To deploy the voice gateway behind a firewall and then connect to that gateway through a SIP trunk or SIP client that is outside your firewall, you must turn on several ports to access the Docker containers that are hosting the voice gateway.
 You can view the ports and IP addresses exported from the voice gateway Docker container by running the following command:

    ```
     docker ps